Deaust90/Electricity-Price-Forecasting-RNN/README.md

   ➤ Performs a numerical gradient check to validate the gradient computations.

 - `funcs_mlr.R`
 ➤ Contains a reference list of hyperparameters used throughout the project.
+Please make sure to use this file as custom BGD function has been revised from the course provided file.

 ## Instructions to Run